 Abstract

 Animal acoustic signals are widely used in a diversity of research areas.
-This is partly due to the relative ease in which they can be registered for wide range of taxonomic groups and research settings.
-However, bioacoustic research can easily generate large amounts of data which might proof challenging to analyze in a timely manner.
-Many tools for the automatic detection of signals are currently available.
-However, choosing the right approach for a specific task might turn difficult as there are no available tools that can provide a common framework for evaluating detection performance.
-Here we present the new R package ohun.
-The Thispackage is intended to facilitate the automatic detection of acoustic signals, by providing functions to diagnose and optimize detection routines as well as compare the performance of different detection approaches.
-The package makes use of reference annotations containing the time position of target signals in a training data set to evaluate the performance of detection routines, using common signal detection theory indices.
-This can be done with routine outputs imported from other software and from detection run within the package itself.
-The package also provides a set of functions to organize acoustic data sets in a format amenable for detection analyses.
-It also includes an implementation of two automatic detection methods commonly used in bioacoustic analysis: energy-based detection and template-based detection.
-We included examples on how to evalute detections from external software and showcase the package usage with study cases on zebra-finch (Taenopygia gutata) songs and Spix’s disc-winged bat (Thyroptera tricolor) ultrasonic social calls.
-Finally, we provide some general suggestions to improve detection performance.
+This is partly due to the relative ease with which signals can be registered across a wide range of taxonomic groups and research settings.
+However, bioacoustics research can easily generate large amounts of data which might prove challenging to analyze in a timely manner.
+Many tools for the automated detection of acoustic signals are currently available.
+However, choosing the right approach for a specific task can be difficult as there are no available tools that can provide a common framework for evaluating detection performance.
+Here we present ohun, an R package intended to facilitate the automated detection of acoustic signals. ohun provides functions to diagnose and optimize detection routines, as well as to compare the performance of different detection approaches.
+The package includes implementations of two automated detection methods commonly used in bioacoustics analysis: energy-based detection and template-based detection.
+The ohun package also provides a set of functions to organize acoustic data sets in a format amenable for detection analyses.
+In addition, ohun makes use of reference annotations containing the time position of target signals in a training data set to evaluate the performance of detection routines using common signal detection theory indices.
+Detection performance can be compared for detections obtained with ohun as well as routine outputs imported from other software.
+We show how ohun can be used to automatically detect vocal signals with case studies of adult male zebra finch (Taeniopygia guttata) songs and Spix’s disc-winged bat (Thyroptera tricolor) ultrasonic social calls.
+We also include examples of how to evaluate the detection performance of ohun and external software.
+Finally, we provide some general suggestions to improve signal detection performance.

 Introduction

-Animal acoustic signals are widely used to investigate a variety of questions in highly diverse areas, ranging from neurobiology to community ecology and evolutionary biology.
-The wide usage of animal sounds in research is partly due to the fact that they can be easily registered using non-intrusive methods, that they can be obtained in a variety of settings from laboratories to natural areas, and that the equipment required for registering an analyzing these signals has become increasingly inexpensive.
+Animal acoustic signals are widely used to address a variety of questions in highly diverse areas, ranging from neurobiology to community ecology and evolutionary biology.
+The profuse usage of animal sounds in research is partly due to the fact that sounds can be easily collected using non-invasive methods.
+Animal soundscan also be obtained in a variety of settings, from laboratories to natural areas, while the equipment required for collectinging and analyzing animal signals has become increasingly inexpensive and broadly accessible.
 In addition, the existence of online repositories and growing number has facilitated the study of these traits at larger taxonomic and geographic scales.
-However, the adoption of bioacustic approaches in research can also imply large amounts of data (i.e. lots of recordings), which can be challenge to analyzed manually by human observers.
-As a result, a growing number of computational tools for the analysis of acoustic features on those signals is increasingly available (reviewed by Stowell (2022)), reflecting the need of automated approaches for efficiently conducting these analyses.
+However, the adoption of bioacoustics approaches in research may also require large amounts of data (i.e. lots of recordings), which can be challenging to analyze manually.
+As a result, a growing number of computational tools have been developed for the detection and analysis of acoustic features (reviewed by Stowell (2022)), reflecting the need of automated approaches for efficiently conducting bioacoustics analyses.